 There was a lot of change proposed last year, but we should remember these discussions have been in the public arena for a while now, and something had to be done.

-Society hasn’t changed overnight, and with the combination of increasing house prices and a wider preference for long-term renting, supporting the rise of quality rental properties in New Zealand should be at the top of the agenda.
+Society hasn’t changed overnight, and with the combination of increasing house prices and a wider preference for long-term renting, supporting the rise of quality rental properties in Hamilton (and New Zealand) should be at the top of the agenda.
 There has been a genuine attempt to improve the standards of housing for renters over the past few years, and I know that many of you as owners have been involved with this.

 Proactive property managers such as the team at Lodge City Rentals agree – we, and others, are working in partnership with our farsighted landlords to get any houses that need it up to scratch, well ahead of Government deadlines.

 Argument #2: Capital Gains Tax is set to scalp us all

 The recently-proposed Capital Gains Tax by the Government prompted outrage from many investors, with some saying they’ll likely sell up their rental portfolio before the proposed tax comes into effect.